Wallymer/toffeeOSdocs/system-compatibility.md

 The requirements below are subject to change at any time.

 ## unicorn 1.5 Dev Builds
-unicorn 1.5 Dev 4 and later are officially compatiable with the following system configurations:
+### unicorn 1.5 Dev 4 and later
+Officially compatible with the following system configurations:

 ### RAM
 - Minimum: 728MB (32-bit), 2GB (64-bit)